Anne Dellar, Chief Executive Officer

 Sian Bray, Payroll Officer

-Since leaving university Sian has worked in accounts and finance in different environments from PLC to small charities.
-She has spent the last 10 years working within Early Years settings.
+Sian has worked in accounts and finance in many different environments from PLC to small charities.
+Prior to joining ODST she spent 10 years working within Early Years settings.

 Madhu is a Chartered Accountant with over 25 years of experience in the public and private sector.
-Most recently, Madhu was a Team Leader in the Schools Finance Team at Oxfordshire County Council for over five years – with the last two spent assisting secondary schools to convert to academy status.
+Prior to joining ODST, Madhu was a Team Leader in the Schools Finance Team at Oxfordshire County Council for over five years – with the last two spent assisting secondary schools to convert to academy status.
 She then worked for a smaller MAT before joining the ODST Finance Team in April 2018.

 Abbe Irving, Schools Finance Officer